SarthakMakhija/tech-lessons-posts/content/en/blog/bloom_filter/index.md

 ### Mention

-Thank you, [Debasish Ghosh](https://twitter.com/debasishg) for reviewing the article providing feedback.
+Thank you, [Debasish Ghosh](https://twitter.com/debasishg) for reviewing the article and providing feedback.

 ### References